-It’s October, which means Halloween is just around the corner and candy season is in full swing.
+Every holiday season brings its own array of candy and sweets that tempt even the most disciplined of us.
 For those wearing braces, watching others exercise their jaws on sticky, chewy, delectable sweets can be a bit frustrating.
 But it’s not as disconcerting as what might happen to your braces and your treatment plan if you indulge in them.

 An unfortunate part of being an orthodontic patient is that you have to think extra carefully about what you eat.
 However, the upside is that this caution is temporary, while your perfect smile will be permanent.